Copp31/Code-parts/README.md

 Write function name : EasyName
 ```

-*Tricks: if you don't know this last info, start with option one.
-You will find the information that you're looking for*
+*Tricks: if you don't know the exact type and name function that you want to test, start with option one.
+You will find the information that you need.*

 ## :pencil2: Write a test <a name="test"></a>